-WV EDGE credit will be accepted toward program/course requirements as identified on the WV EDGE Course Offerings By College Listing provided the program/courses are still offered at the college.
+WV EDGE credit is accepted toward program/course requirements as identified on the WV EDGE Course Offerings By College Listing provided the program/courses are still offered at the college.
 If the college curriculum has changed or the program is no longer available, contact Student Services to discuss options.
-Valid EDGE credits accepted by Eastern will be transcripted upon successful admission to the college.
+Valid EDGE credits accepted by Eastern are transcripted upon successful admission to the college.

-A student may also request a transcript review to determine the applicability of credit for coursework no longer listed on the WV EDGE Course Offerings By college Listing toward an Eastern degree program as published in the College catalog at the time of student registration.
+A student may also request a transcript review to determine the applicability of credit for coursework no longer listed on the WV EDGE Course Offerings By College Listing toward an Eastern degree program as published in the College catalog at the time of student registration.

-It is the responsibility of the student to have an official WV EDGE transcript sent directly to the Dean of Student Services, Eastern West Virginia Community and Technical College, Moorefield, WV 26836.
-Official WV EDGE transcripts can be requested by accessing the WV EDGE website: www. wvtechprep.wvnet.edu.
+It is the responsibility of the student to have an official WV EDGE transcript sent directly to the Vice President of Academics and Student Services, Eastern West Virginia Community and Technical College, Moorefield, WV 26836.
+Official WV EDGE transcripts can be requested by accessing the WV EDGE website: www.wvtechprep.wvnet.edu school students to master college-level subject matter and to document their achievements through the successful completion of advanced placement examinations.
+The college will accept Advanced Placement Credit if the high school student earns a minimum score of 3 on the specified test.